drghirlanda/alex/README.md

   for multiple responses like "left" and "right" or, in fact, any other response that is not a spacebar press.

+- All CSs have the same duration.
+Although many CSs can be presented in each trial, they are presented simultaneously and there is no possibility of enforcing a given temporal structure.

 These limitations mean that, for example, one cannot present *sequences* of CSs before a reward is scheduled, and that choice tasks are not possible.